bashyHQ/arewenumericyet/about.md

 ---
 layout: page
-title: About AWWY
+title: About AWNY
 permalink: /about/
 ---

 ## About

-Are We Web Yet – or AWWY (pronounced _a-we?_) for short – tries to answer the question: **Can I use Rust to do web development (yet)?**
+Are We Numeric Yet – or AWNY (pronounced _awe-ni?_) for short – tries to answer the question: **Can I use Rust to develop numerical algorithms (yet)?**

 ## How to use the site

-This website has various features that make your life easier researching whether you can use Rust for the web development already or not.
+This website has various features that make your life easier researching whether you can use Rust for the numerical algorithm development already or not.
 While some stuff is possible already, other parts are still challenging and this website wants to give you insight for your particular case.
 The easiest is to start looking into the [topics](/topics/) most relevant for you.

 While most things should be rather quick to comprehend, there are some features, we'd like to explain to you a little deeper to improve the speed with which you can answer the question for you.